rxue/learning-dirary/books/working-effectively-with-legacy-code/README.md

 ### Comment: Trick for *cut/copy/paste*
 Often times when adding new features or fixing bugs in legacy code base, lots of coders prefer to adding one or more arguments to an existing method signature.
 This should be averted whenever possible because, adding more arguments also means the more reasons for changing the residing class, which is against the *Single Responsibility Principle*.
 However, when the last resort is adding one or more arguments to an existing method, *cut/copy/paste* would come into play.
 Particularly if the method is used many times in the code base (*Find usage* with IDE), directly adding more arguments would cause the changes everywhere the method is called, so do *cut/copy/paste* (*use method overloading*), then mark the previous method as `@Deprecated` if the new method is more handy to be used

+## Chapter 10: I Can't Run This Method in a Test Harness
+### The Case of the Hidden Method
+> If we need to test a private method, we should make it `public`.
+If making it public bothers us, in most cases, it means that our class is doing too much and we ought to fix it.

 # Part III: Dependency-Breaking Techniques
 ## Chapter 25: Dependency-Breaking Techniques
 ### *Parameterize Constructor*

+# My Own Comment
+The gist of this book is unit test, test, test...

+In order to achieve full test coverage, some design principles can be even violated in test code.
+For instance,

+* in order to unit test a `private` method under the circumstance of tight schedule, the accessibility can be modified to `protected` or *package-private*, thus *encapculation* is violated
+* the *Subclass and Override Method* technique can easily violate the *LSP*